eduardenoiu/ReSA-Tool-0.0/README.md

 # ReSA-Tool- VeriDevOps Edition
 ReSA Tool is a prototype for requirements specification in constrained natural language in the domain of automotive systems development.
 It renders natural language terms (words, phrases), and syntax, which gives readability of requirements specification.
-Moreover, it uses boilerplate to structure the construction of requirements specification. - See more at: https://marketplace.eclipse.org/content/resa-tool#sthash.6B9FZqZG.dpuf
+Moreover, it uses boilerplate to structure the construction of requirements specification.

 Installation